-HWA has been found on both shores of Skaneateles Lake and on the southern portion of the lake.
-As of February 2021, the northernmost points where HWA has been found are in the area of Fire Lane 22A on the western shore, and around Ten Mile Point on the eastern shore.
-(For the most up to date information, please visit the NY iMapInvasives map at nyimapinvasives.org/data-andmaps).
+HWA has been found along the lakeshore from the south end of the lake to the area of Fire Lane 22A on the western shore, and to Ten Mile Point on the eastern shore.
+It is also in the ravines that drain to the lake in the infested area.
+This winter it was also found northeast of the lake, at several locations between Skaneateles and Marcellus.
+(For the most up to date information, please visit the NY iMapInvasives map at nyimapinvasives.org/data-and-maps).

 In May 2015, 100 Eastern Hemlock trees were planted within this region of the watershed to grow populations of biological controls to resist the spread of HWA.
 Three insects that feed on HWA (biocontrols) have been released in the Skaneateles Watershed in 2014, 2015 and 2016.
 These are a beetle referred to as 'Little Larry', Laricobius nigrinus, and two species of silver fly, Leucopis piniperda and L. argenticollis.
-All three species are imported from their native range in the Northwestern US where they are natural predators of HWA.
+All three species are imported from their native range in the

+Northwestern US where they are natural predators of HWA.
 Establishment has not been verified in the Skaneateles watershed for any of the three species, but establishment can take many years to be detected.

 To minimize the spread of HWA, the City has collaborated with the Onondaga County Soil and Water District, Cornell University, CCE of Onondaga County and several volunteers residing within the watershed.
-In 2021, the group received \$50,000 from the Great Lakes Restoration Initiative for targeted treatment of high-priority hemlocks in the Skaneateles watershed.
-Onondaga County Soil and Water Conservation District staff treated 405 trees within the Bahar and High Vista Nature Preserves and Hemlock Hollow (lake-front subdivision) in 2021.
+In 2021, Onondaga County SWCD received \$50,000 from the Great Lakes Restoration Initiative for targeted treatment of high-priority hemlocks in the Skaneateles and Otisco Lake watersheds.
+Onondaga County Soil and Water Conservation District staff treated 405 trees in 2021 and 868 trees in 2022.
+Treatments have occurred at Bahar, High Vista, High Hickory, and Bacher/Albanese Nature Preserves as well as Hemlock Hollow and Basin Brook lake-front subdivisions.